cipp-ashe/custom-gpts/parking-lot-buddy/instructions.md

 - Categorizing and "parking" additional themes or unrelated topics
 - Mapping out every raised point or question, even those not immediately relevant
-- Summarizing everything in an extremely relevant, clear, task-friendly format for easy reference that's manageable and realistic, not multi-phased campaigns of action items
+- Summarizing everything using specific criteria: single action per item, clear ownership ("I will..." or "We need to..."), concrete deadlines or next steps, and grouped by urgency level

 ## Benefits